MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/photon/quickstart.md

 - **RoomEventRaised**

 > [!NOTE]
-> Once you introduce a handler for a Room event, it becomes an essential part of the event handling flow.
+> Once you introduce a handler for a room event, it becomes an essential part of the event handling flow.
 So errors produced while running your **CloudScript** may cause problems for the *entire* system.
 For example, if the **RoomCreated** handler throws an error, your clients will throw an error as well, and will not be able to connect properly.

 Let's construct a PlayFab CloudScript by defining a handler for each event type one-by-one.

 ### Room Created

-The Room Created handler is invoked every time a Photon Room is created.
+The Room Created handler is invoked every time a Photon room is created.
 The following **CloudScript** handler will intercept such event.

 ```javascript
 // Triggered automatically when a Photon room is first created